crums-io/crums-pub/big_pic.md

 In the economic sphere, we collect receipts so that parties to a transaction can be held accountable to their commitments.
 In other spheres of activity, receipts are often hard to come by, and when they are, hard to independently verify (e.g. verifying a copy of a received email).
-Receipts are hard to prove, particularly to a non-expert 3rd party.
+Receipts are hard to prove, particularly to non-expert 3rd parties.
 I aim to change that,

 * to make proving things *easy*,